Homebrew/legacy-homebrew/README.md

 You need to have [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) installed.

-From SBT shell, simply type "re-start".
+From SBT shell, simply type "reStart".
 This uses a default configuration file.
 An optional argument is a path to an alternative config file.
 You can also specify JVM parameters after "---".
 Including all the options looks like this:

-    re-start /path/to/my.conf --- -Xmx8g
+    reStart /path/to/my.conf --- -Xmx8g

-Note that re-start (SBT Revolver) forks the job server in a separate process.
-If you make a code change, simply type re-start again at the SBT shell prompt, it will compile your changes and restart the jobserver.
+Note that reStart (SBT Revolver) forks the job server in a separate process.
+If you make a code change, simply type reStart again at the SBT shell prompt, it will compile your changes and restart the jobserver.
 It enables very fast turnaround cycles.

 For example jobs see the job-server-tests/ project / folder.

-When you use `re-start`, the log file goes to `job-server/job-server-local.log`.
+When you use `reStart`, the log file goes to `job-server/job-server-local.log`.
 There is also an environment variable EXTRA_JAR for adding a jar to the classpath.

 ### WordCountExample walk-through